JulieHM/Notisblokk/notisblokk/README.md

 - **src/main/resources** - Other files such as configs, .css and .fxml.
 - **src/test/java** - Test files for our source code.

+### User Story
+We are actively using Issues and Milestones in GitLab to track our progress and tasks that need to be completed.
+This is also where we keep most of our user stories.

+Week 1: The goal for this week was having a Minimum Viable Product (MVP) ready.
+One example of an user story we worked on is `I want to be able to save the note I wrote to continue later`.

 # Quickstart: Build and run

 The project is built and run with Gradle following these steps: